thrives in silence’

 I’m lucky to work at the University and in a department that just lets me be me and I know has my back if I experience any hate.
 But I would love our whole community to be at a point in our journey where that level of support isn’t exceptional, but is just the norm.
 I would particularly love to live in a world where I don’t have to constantly come out and constantly remind the world that I exist and I am valid.”

 When did you know?

-Launching on National Coming Out Day (11 October), this brand new podcast features local and national figures from the LGBT+ community talking about the moment they realised exactly who they are and how they have embraced their LGBT+ identity.
+Launched on National Coming Out Day 2020, this podcast features local and national figures from the LGBT+ community talking about the moment they realised exactly who they are and how they have embraced their LGBT+ identity.

 LGBT+ Forum Member Coming Out Stories